-- a A matter personal to a member of staff that is being considered by a meeting of the HR Panel is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the HR Panel or, if they are not available, the Vice Chair of the HR Panel of absence occasioned by illness or other reason and that person shall report such absence to the HR Panel at its next meeting.
+a A matter personal to a member of staff that is being considered by a meeting of the HR Panel is subject to standing order 11.

-- c The HR Panel shall conduct a review of the performance and annual appraisal of the work of the Clerk.
-The review and appraisal shall be reported in writing. - d Appraisal of other staff will be carried out by the Clerk, and reported in writing to the HR Panel for approval by resolution. - e Any recommendation for pay progression arising from the appraisal (for any member of staff) shall be subject to approval by resolution by the Council. - f Subject to the council's policy regarding the handling of grievance matters, the Clerk shall contact the Chair of the HR Panel or in their absence, the Vice Chair of HR Panel in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the HR Panel. - g Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by an employee relates to the Chair or Vice Chair of the HR Panel, this shall be communicated to another member of the HR Panel which shall be reported back and progressed by resolution of the remaining members of the HR Panel. - h Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - i The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - j Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(h) and (i) above if so justified. - k Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(h) and (i) above shall be provided only to the Clerk and the Chair of the Council. - In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- 19. Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the HR Panel or, if they are not available, the vice-chair of the HR Panel of absence occasioned by illness or other reason and that person shall report such absence to the HR Panel at its next meeting. - The HR Panel shall conduct a review of the performance and annual appraisal of the work of the Clerk and the RFO.
+The reviews and appraisal shall be reported in writing to the HR Panel for approval in writing. - d Appraisal of other staff will be carried out by the Clerk, and reported in writing to the HR Panel for approval by resolution. - e Any recommendation for pay progression arising from the appraisal (for any member of staff) shall be subject to approval by resolution by the Council. - f Subject to the Council's policy regarding the handling of grievance matters, the Clerk shall contact the Chair of the HR Panel or in their absence, the vice-chair of the HR Panel in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the HR Panel. - g Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by an employee relates to the Chair or Vice-Chair of the HR Panel, this shall be communicated to another member of the HR Panel, which shall be reported back and progressed by resolution of the HR Panel. - h Any persons responsible for all or part of the management of staff shall treat as confidential and secure the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - i In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).

-20. RESPONSIBILITIES TO PROVIDE INFORMATION
+RESPONSIBILITIES TO PROVIDE INFORMATION